 This gene encodes a tyrosine protein kinase, which maybe involved in the regulation of mast cell degranulation, and erythroid differentiation.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2011]

 GeneCards Summary for LYN Gene

 LYN (LYN Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with LYN include hantavirus pulmonary syndrome and leukemia, chronic myeloid, somatic.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+Diseases associated with LYN include sarcoma and leukemia, chronic myeloid, somatic.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for LYN Gene